Commuting in Toronto

 Photo by Scott Webb on Unsplash

-There are many ways to get to Skule™ in Toronto, whether you live uptown or if you rent somewhere far from campus.
+How do you get to school?
+There are many ways to get to Skule™ in Toronto, whether you live uptown or you rent somewhere far from campus.
 Here are some common methods of transportation, along with tips.
 You may want to plan out your daily commute before the term starts, so pay attention!

 Biking

 Be sure to check out the City’s guide to cycling in Toronto for information including maps, parking, laws, and integration with public transit.
-If you have not biked in the winter before, it is also worth checking out the City’s guide to Winter Cycling for safety tips.
+If you haven’t biked in the winter before, it’s also worth checking out the City’s guide to Winter Cycling for safety tips.
 Lastly, for a list of bike shares, bike racks, and bike storage/parking, take a look at U of T’s Maps.
 Enjoy your rides and make sure to lock your bike!

 For a list of bike shares, racks, storage/parking, and maintenance spots, check out U of T’s Maps

 If you have your own bike and are living in a residence (e.g., Chestnut Residence), bike rooms are available for storing your bike.
-Otherwise, Bike Share Toronto is also available 24/7, and their bikes are found across the city.
+If not, Bike Share Toronto is available 24/7.
+Their bikes can be found all across the city.
+Conveniently, U of T students are entitled to a discount.

-When it comes to bike maintenance, U of T has its own on-campus educational bicycle repair space, called Bikechain that offers a range of services from free bike rentals to do-it-yourself maintenance space.
+U of T has its own on-campus educational bicycle repair space, called Bikechain that offers a range of services from free bike rentals to do-it-yourself maintenance spaces.

 Public Transit – TTC